 Istanbul – Now there’s a surprise choice!
 But when you look at the facts it’s not surprising at all.
 With a metropolitan area of 16 million people, Istanbul is one of the largest cities in the world.
 Irish prices would be a challenge for many of its residents who enjoy a low cost of living but given such a large population in a rising economy this tourism market has potential.

 Rapid expansion by Turkish Airlines in the past few years has led to Istanbul becoming a world transit hub rivalling the likes of Abu Dhabi and Dubai for long-haul Europe-Asia routes.
-Turkish Airlines flies to more countries than any other airline, and I could see a Kerry-Istanbul route proving popular with the Africa, Asia and Middle East-bound business community in Munster.
-Like Hamburg and Copenhagen, Dublin is the only Irish airport to serve this Turkish city.
+The new Istanbul Airport, opened in 2019, has the capacity to be the world’s largest when fully operational.

 Whether you call my above list a flight of fancy or a realistic aspiration, I sincerely hope it draws attention to the need to address economic imbalance.
 I also hope that new routes materialise to bring tourists and businesses to the great destination that is Kerry.